-- Work-related accidents which cause death. - Work-related accidents which cause certain serious injuries (reportable injuries). - Work-related accidents where the person is incapacitated and unable to carry out their normal duties for more than seven consecutive days. - Non-Fatal accidents involving non workers (e.g., members of the public) where they are taken directly to hospital for treatment following the accident. - Diagnosed cases of certain industrial diseases. - Certain 'dangerous occurrences' (incidents with the potential to cause harm). - Gas Incidents.
+- Work-related accidents which cause death. - Work-related accidents which cause certain specified, reportable injuries. - Work-related accidents where the person is incapacitated and unable to carry out their normal duties for more than seven consecutive days. - Non-Fatal accidents involving non workers (e.g., members of the public) where they are taken directly to hospital for treatment following the accident. - Diagnosed cases of certain industrial diseases. - Certain 'dangerous occurrences' (incidents with the potential to cause harm). - Gas Incidents.